Effortless Alpine Escapes: European Luxury Resorts with Short Transfers

-(for Couples or Friends Who Pack Cashmere, Not Chaos)
+For Couples, Friends & Families Who Pack Cashmere, Not Chaos

 The slopes of Megève

-The best European ski weekends aren’t really about skiing.
+The best European ski trips aren’t really about the skiing.
 They’re about how beautifully you recover.
 It’s the first cappuccino in a quiet chalet while the snow falls like confetti.
-It’s the robe waiting by the fire, the scent of cedar in the spa, and that first glass of champagne that somehow tastes better at altitude.

 Megève, France (Geneva Airport: 1 hr 15 min)